yuxuanzhu0214/mobile-steering/README.md

     agent on
     default-agent

-Then you will be able to find the device on laptop and prompted to pair with RPi via bluetooth.
+Then you will be able to find the device on PC and prompted to pair with RPi via bluetooth.

-Finally, we have to trust our laptop this command on RPi
+Finally, we have to trust our PC this command on RPi, where `<PC MAC address>` is shown on the RPi console once connected

-    trust <laptop MAC address>
+    trust <PC MAC address>

 ### Starting the Program
 On RPi, `cd` into `pi` folder and run

     python main.py

-On laptop, `cd` into `pc` folder and run
+On PC, `cd` into `pc` folder and run

     python main.py